Autumn is one of my favorite seasons.

-If you arrive at the hotel before 12am, they you will have to wait in the Lobby until the rooms are prepared.
+If you arrive at the hotel before noon, then you will have to wait in the Lobby until the rooms are prepared.

-30 min after arrival, they will give you the wristband that entitle you to fully enjoy all-inclusive service.
+30 min after arrival, they will give you the wristband that entitles you to fully enjoy all-inclusive service.